KnightmareGames/pp-racing/content/blog/Racing-Basic-Strategy.md

 <br>
 <br>

 Hopefully now you know a little more about Pod Stats, PP Racing, and how to win!
-Keep an eye out for other blog posts in our Racing Basic Strategy series if you're interseted in learning more about how to optimize your PP and become the greatest racer in the Universe!
+Keep an eye out for other blog posts in our Racing Basic Strategy series if you're interested in learning more about how to optimize your PP and become the greatest racer in the Universe!
 If you made it this far, thanks for reading! **Join the discussion on discord.**
 <br>

 <div><a href="https://discord.gg/9VJbcpNbyv"><img src="/images/Discord-Logo.svg" alt="Planetary Pod Racing Discord Link"></a></div>